This Rare Event Could Eclipse September’s Disastrous Reputation

 Especially AI stocks.

-Indeed, for all the talk out there of an “AI Bubble,” the data actually suggests that we are in the early innings of a continued AI Boom.
+Indeed, for all the talk out there of an “AI Bubble,” the data actually suggests that we remain in the early innings of a continued AI Boom.

-For example, electronic design firm Keysight Technologies (KEYS) said that businesses are re-architecting data centers for AI, leading data center operators to upgrade to high data-rate networking products in bulk – massively boosting Keysight’s business.
+- Electronic design firm Keysight Technologies Inc. (KEYS) recently reported that businesses are re-architecting data centers for AI, leading data center operators to upgrade to high data-rate networking products in bulk – massively boosting Keysight’s business.
 On a conference call with analysts, the company’s CEO said that it’s becoming quite clear that AI will be a transformational technology.

-Meanwhile, integrated circuit maker Analog Digital (ADI) said that it is observing customers’ huge efforts to modernize and digitize the electrical grid in response to the massive AI infrastructure buildout going on right now.
+- Integrated circuit maker Analog Devices Inc. (ADI) says that it is observing customers’ huge efforts to modernize and digitize the electrical grid in response to the massive AI infrastructure buildout going on right now.

-Telecom infrastructure firm Dycom Industries (DY) noted that demand for low-latency AI data center connectivity solutions is growing rapidly.
-Data center operator GDS Holdings (GDS) provided a very bullish read on the Asian data center market this morning, too.
+- Telecom infrastructure firm Dycom Industries Inc. (DY) notes that demand for low-latency AI data center connectivity solutions is growing rapidly.

-And tech solutions provider Unisys (UIS) reported a 25% increase in new business signings in the first half of 2024, primarily driven by new AI services.
-Its large language models are helping media firms create dynamic ads for targeted audiences and allowing restaurants to collect data on payment channels to improve restaurant operations.
+- Tech solutions provider Unisys Corp.
+(UIS) reports a 25% increase in new business signings in the first half of 2024, primarily driven by new AI services.
+Its large language models (LLMs) are helping media firms create dynamic ads for targeted audiences and allowing restaurants to collect data on payment channels to improve restaurant operations.

+- And on Wednesday morning, data center operator GDS Holdings Ltd. (GDS) provided a very bullish read on the Asian data center market this morning.

-The evidence here is clear to us.
+The evidence here is clear.
 The AI Boom is yielding real and significant financial benefits across the global economy.

 So, don’t just buy stocks.
 Buy top AI stocks – that’s where the growth is happening right now.